 •There were substantial differences in toxicity.

--Cutaneous toxicities were significantly more common in patients treated with dabrafenib plus placebo compared with dabrafenib plus trametinib; these included dry skin, pruritus, hyperkeratosis, hand-foot syndrome, alopecia, and skin papilloma.
+-Cutaneous toxicities were significantly more common in patients treated with dabrafenib plus placebo compared with dabrafenib plus trametinib; they included dry skin, pruritus, hyperkeratosis, hand-foot syndrome, alopecia, and skin papilloma.
 Squamous cell carcinoma was observed in 9 percent with dabrafenib plus placebo versus 3 percent with the combination.

 -Toxicities more frequently associated with the combination included diarrhea (18 versus 9 percent), pyrexia (52 versus 25 percent), and chills (28 versus 14 percent).